Median scoring rules now supported! *

 League Requirements

 - Play head-to-head games, where each game either results in a win, loss, or tie for the teams, or for “points-based” leagues (e.g. soccer) each game results in “league-points” as a result of a win, loss, or tie.
-At the moment, leagues that utilize median scoring or similar will not have their playoff race properly analyzed (if you believe anything you read on the internet today, let it be that incorporating median scoring into this type of calculating in a proper fashion is more difficult than achieving world peace, see below for more info).
+Median scoring rules are supported, see below for more info for additional requirements and limitations that apply to those types of leagues.

 - Determine all playoff spots firstly by either overall winning percentage or by “league points” (e.g. soccer).
 For leagues that award an additional spot to the leftover highest-scoring team, the App can only calculate the wildcard spots available by record or “league points”.
 FWIW this shouldn’t diminish the enjoyment of the App as generally speaking this additional spot is so in flux in most leagues that it doesn’t matter if it is not included in the calculations.

-- Leagues that play double-header schedules are accommodated but note that depending on league size and various other factors for the situation at the time, the “paths-to-clinch” report may become fairly complicated and almost indecipherable and the mathematical accuracy of some calculations may be impaired.
+- Leagues that play double-header schedules are accommodated but note that depending on league size and various other factors for the situation at the time of analysis, the “paths-to-clinch” report may become fairly complicated or almost indecipherable and the mathematical accuracy of some calculations may be impaired.
+Additionally, such double-header schedules in leagues larger than 16 teams are likely to experience difficulties during calculations depending on the exact scenario presented at the time of analysis, which is difficult to quantify ahead of time.

 - Have all teams play the same number of games.

-- Leagues the play uneven schedules (e.g. Premier League) are accommodated, as long as each team plays the same number of games for the season, with the same possible impacts as described above depending on the specific circumstances.
+- Leagues that play uneven schedules (e.g. not the same number of games per week/round) are accommodated as long as each team plays the same number of games for the season, with the same possible impacts as described above depending on the specific circumstances.

-- Single conference leagues with more than 32 teams or multi-conference leagues with more than 16 teams per conference are likely to experience difficulties during calculations depending on the exact scenario presented at the time, which is difficult to quantify ahead of time.
+- Single conference leagues with more than 32 teams or multi-conference leagues with more than 16 teams per conference are likely to experience difficulties during calculations depending on the exact scenario presented at the time of analysis, which is difficult to quantify ahead of time.

 See complete Terms of Use HERE